ihassin/fruitymesh-mac-osx/readme.md

 * nrf51 and nrf52 SDK distributions
 * JLink flash utility

+It then uses [Ansible](http://www.ansible.com) to place the files in the correct places to enable you to use your Mac for [NRF51](https://github.com/NordicSemiconductor) and [FruityMesh](https://github.com/mwaylabs/fruitymesh) development.

 # Pre-requisites

 * You have sudo on your mac and you know its password